How to Grow Arugula Lettuce Plants

 Plant Hardiness

-The plant is an annual.
-So, hard frosts and freeze will kill the plant.
+Most Arugula Lettuce plants are annuals.
+As a result, a hard frost or freeze will kill the plant.
 However, Arugula lettuce will withstand light frosts.

 Arugula Lettuce Recipes